Alluxio/alluxio/docs/en/Running-Alluxio-Locally.md

 ## Can I still try Alluxio on Linux without sudo privileges?

 If you have no sudo privileges on Linux, for Alluxio Filesystem to work, it requires a RAMFS (e.g., `/path/to/ramdisk`) already mounted by the system admin and accessible for read/write-operations by the user.
-Alternatively, you can also specify Linux [tmpFS](https://en.wikipedia.org/wiki/Tmpfs)
-as the data storage.
-Tmpfs is a temporary file storage backed by memory (e.g., typically `/dev/shm` on Linux), but may use SWAP space and therefore provides less performance guarantees compared to ramfs.
 In this case you have can specify the path in `conf/alluxio-site.properties`:

 ```